 Once the data is loaded a list of the students in the test results file will display under Review Loaded Records.
 For most tests the test Default Date and Testing Administration will also be populated with the earliest non-blank date and testing administration in the test results data file.
-These fields can be manually updated to different values if desired.
 The Default Date and Testing Administration will be used to populate the testing date and testing administration for test data records that have blanks in these fields.
 NOTE: We do not recommend updating the Default Date or Testing Administration, especially when importing test records from prior administrations.

 The Source and Type fields can be used to further identify how the test records were entered into the system.
 The Source field has several default values (Local Administration, Records Transfer, Testing Vendor, and Unspecified).
 Additional values can be added to the Source field dropdown and to the Type dropdown in the Update Code Table (COD) page by filtering for the TST table and SRC or TY fields and entering the desired codes.